Jmendezzz/spring-boot-sonarqube/README.md

-This is a basic project, in order to use SonarQube
+This is a basic project using Spring Boot, in order to use SonarQube